 When we think about remote control most of us hobbyists think high speed.
 But if you’re into a more relaxed and laid back lifestyle you might find RC construction toys more to your liking.

-Remote control is a popular hobby, and has been for decades.
+Remote control is a popular hobby and has been for decades.
 But most people getting into this hobby are quick to follow the racing crowd with their rooster tail shooting speed boats, hill and rock crawling monster trucks and buggies, and the fast stunt planes.

-On occasion all that racing and obstacle navigating excitement gets to be too much for some of us.
+On occasion, all that racing and obstacle navigating excitement gets to be too much for some of us.
 What do you do when that happens?

 My answer is to power up my fleet of RC construction equipment, and build something.

-When you take time to let your imagination run wild you’ll dream up a whole list of projects to go to work on constructing with your heavy equipment.
+When you take the time to let your imagination run wild you’ll dream up a whole list of projects to go to work on constructing with your heavy equipment.